silent5/chordial/README.md

-# chordial
+# Chordial
 A Max For Live chord oscillator device based on the Chord eurorack module (V1) by Qu-Bit Electronix.

 ![Chordial Image](chordial.jpg)

-This is a monophonic chord oscillator with four different pitches that are tuned to a variety of chord shapes.
+Chordial is a monophonic chord oscillator with four different pitches that are tuned to a variety of chord shapes.

 Features in a nutshell: